Why your sunscreen might not be protecting you

 B. The right criteria to look for

-• Broad spectrum protection: against UVA and UVB
+• Broad-spectrum protection: against UVA and UVB

-• Without controversial chemical filters
+• Free of controversial chemical filters

-• Alcohol and fragrance free : ideal for sensitive skin and children
+• Alcohol and fragrance-free: ideal for sensitive skin and children

 Skin health also depends on what we consume.
 A diet rich in vitamins and antioxidants supports skin elasticity and regeneration.